-- 1. Based on the level of analysis and the stated assumptions, a downtown sports/entertainment complex is financially feasible. - 2.
-Given the scale of investment required, and the potential impact a new downtown sports/entertainment complex would have on the community, the most appropriate funding structure will require both private and public participation. - No existing financial structure applies wholly to the Edmonton facility.
-A "made-in Edmonton" financing proposal should therefore be developed by project proponents and reviewed by the city. - 4.
-The City should move this project forward by undertaking an in-depth assessment of funding structures and potential funding partners.
+- I. Based on the level of analysis and the stated assumptions, a downtown sports/entertainment facility is financially feasible. - 2.
+Given the scale of investment required, and the potential impact a new downtown sports/ entertainment facility would have on the community, the most appropriate funding structure will require both private and public participation. - No existing financial structure would apply wholly to any proposed Edmonton facility.
+A "made-in Edmonton" financing proposal should therefore be developed by project proponents and reviewed by the City. - 4.
+Once a proposal is brought forward, City Council should move the project forward by undertaking an in-depth assessment of the financing/funding structures and potential funding partners, along with community consultation.